xDarkicex/writer/README.md

 ##Go pad allows

-For quick notes to be taken within your terminal.
+For quick notes taken within your terminal.
 `gopad`
 will run gopad note taker write in a quick note